LoginRadius/docs/content/guide/oidc/index.md

       ```
    - **Algorithm:** The algorithm you would like to use for OpenID Connect (RS256 is currently the only algorithm supported).

-   - **Data Mapping:** Enter your desired fields and how they map out the left column is how they will show up in the OIDC, the right column is the field name in the LoginRadius profile, keep in mind that for some of the profile fields you will need to use dot notation to access them.
+   - **Data Mapping:** Enter your desired fields and how they map out the left column is how they will show up in the OIDC, the right column is the field name in the LoginRadius profile, keep in mind that for some profile fields you will need to use dot notation to access them.

 7. Click the **Save** button.